Sangiang

 Sangiang is an island midway in the Sunda Strait between the Indonesian islands of Sumatra and Java.
 Administratively it is a part of Banten province of western Java.
 One current design for the ambitious Sunda Strait Bridge allows for part of the bridge to be built crossing the island.
-It is uninhabited due to its status as a nature preserve.
+This island has the status of a nature reserve.

-The colonial Dutch called the island Dwars-in-den-weg ('Thwart-the-Way'; 'In the Way').
+Colonial Dutch authorities called the island Dwars-in-den-weg ('Thwart-the-Way'; 'In the Way').